NewAlexandria/leadership_readme/web-app-anatomy-best-practices.md

 Without a more elaborate dictionary of patterns, we can already consider how the total set of all patterns is the configurations of different resource types defined by the 'metal' of the OS.

+### Graphical Rendering

+While this file is not the ideal place for it, let's quickly capture an outline of the design pattern of a pipeline for rendering complex visualizations

+1. Raw Data
+1. Analysis
+1. Preprocess
+1. Filtering
+1. View
+1. Mapping
+1. Geometric (data structure)
+1. Draw
+1. Graphic

 ## Mobile

 When do you decide to build native mobile vs. mobile web, and can a multi-platform framework be used?